 5 UI Components in Atomic Design

 Atomic Design: once an obscure concept, it’s gained popularity in recent years.
-And it’s a hot design trend for good reason.
-When done correctly, Atomic Design allows teams to deploy truly unique design systems.
-What’s more, these design systems offer unparalleled high-quality, consistent UI, which benefits users and developers alike.
+And it’s a hot interface design trend for good reason.
+When done correctly, Atomic Design allows design teams to deploy truly unique design systems.
+What’s more, these design systems offer unparalleled high-quality, consistent interfaces, which benefits end-users and developers alike.

 In this post, we’ll discuss the ins and outs of Atomic Design, and what you need to know about the UI components within it.

 Make it easier for your design team to adopt atomic design methodology.
 Design component-based prototypes.
 Bring React components to UXPin with its revolutionary Merge technology.
 Learn more about UXPin Merge.

 Atomic Design is a web design theory pioneered by Brad Frost.
 A student of chemistry, Frost used the basis of the periodic table to develop this mental model of component-based design and development.
 In chemistry, a group of atoms combine to form a single molecule, which can then be combined into a series of progressively larger molecules and organisms.